Poker Sites » Poker Strategy » NL Hold'em Strategy » Continuation Bet

 The first and easiest spot to make a continuation bet is when you make a preflop raise with a premium hand, and hit the flop hard.
 In this situation you've already represented strength preflop, so you should bet out to both defend your hand and show continued aggression.
 Let's take a look at an example so you can understand better:

-Imagine that you once again are playing $1/$2 No Limit Hold'em, and have KQ suited in late position.
-It folds to you, and you put in a raise to $7.
-The big blind calls your raise, and the flop comes down K54.
-He checks to you.
+Imagine that you are once again playing $1/$2 No Limit Hold'em, and have KQ suited in late position.
+It folds to you, and you raise to $7.
+The big blind calls your raise, and the flop comes down K-5-4.
+The player in the big blind then checks to you.

 Betting a Draw